WORKSECTION

 Sample get_all_tasks request

-Except tasks with delayed publication
+*except tasks with delayed publication

 Optional parameters:

-relations — information about dependencies with other tasks
+relations — dependencies with other tasks

-archive — returns tasks of archived projects
+archive — tasks of archived projects

-• id — unique identifier
+• id — task ID

-• page — task/subtask link (see link format for details)
+• page — task link

-• status — status (active/done — open/closed)
+• status — state (active/done — incomplete/completed)

 • priority — priority (value range: 0..10)